Tunable intertwining via collective excitations

-\emph{Discussion \& outlook}--- Our results can be verified in the well studied cross-cavity experimental set-up, where controlled driving via probe fields on the cavities was already used to identify the collective Higgs and Goldstone modes~\cite{LeonardThesis}.
+\emph{Discussion \& outlook}-- Our results can be verified in the well studied cross-cavity experimental setup, where controlled driving via probe fields on the cavities was already used to identify the collective Higgs and Goldstone modes~\cite{LeonardThesis}.
+We remark that these novel intertwined phases exist in the experimentally relevant parameter regime $\omega_b \ll \omega_a$, see \cite{supplementary}.
 The asynchronous driving can be implemented using a two-color pump, facilitating the independent modulation of the cavity modes.
 Alternatively, we expect that the low-energy Goldstone mode is accessible via low-frequency modulation of the cavity geometries using piezo-electric devices.
+The different intertwined phases should be detectable via emitted cavity photons \cite{Kessler2021}.

-To conclude, we showed that an interplay between drive and symmetry can be used to generate intertwined ordered phases in a minimal setup featuring two $\mathbb{Z}_2$ density-wave orders in a tunable cavity platform.
-Though we see that resonant driving of the massive polaritonic excitations often leads to dynamical intertwining, an effective intertwining necessitates a coupling to the Goldstone mode rendered massive by the drive.
+To conclude, we showed that an interplay between drive and symmetry can be used to generate novel out of equilibrium intertwined ordered phases in a minimal setup featuring two $\mathbb{Z}_2$ density-wave orders in a tunable cavity platform.
+We see that resonant driving of both the Goldstone and massive polaritonic excitations leads to the intertwining of Landau and/or time crystal order parameters.
 It would be exciting to explore if this latter feature involving engineered drives exploring symmetry-enhanced parameter regimes and soft modes provides a general pathway to realizing intertwined and vestigial phases in systems with competing orders.
 We leave this for future work.